 Aguilera and Barbara Parker" was published in The Majorie Kinnan Rawlings Journal of

-Spring 2011 - Dawn produced North Shore Poets in the Round, a free-wheeling, non-scripted
+Spring 2011 - Dawn produced North Shore Poets in the Round, a free-wheeling, non-

-poetry reading where poets read in response to the previous writer’s poem, at the 2011
+scripted poetry reading where poets read in response to the previous writer’s poem, at

 March 2011 - Frankie participated on a panel entitled “The Writing Life: Making Time When